-Zimbabwe has no fewer than 16 official languages (the most of any country).
+- Languages: Zimbabwe has no fewer than 16 official languages (the most of any country).
 Amongst these, Shona and Ndebele are the most widely spoken, in that order.

-The U.S. dollar was introduced as the official currency of Zimbabwe in 2009 in response to the hyperinflation of the Zimbabwean dollar.
+- Currency: The U.S. dollar was introduced as the official currency of Zimbabwe in 2009 in response to the hyperinflation of the Zimbabwean dollar.
 Although several other currencies (including the South African rand and the British pound) are considered legal tender, the U.S. dollar is still the most widely used.

-Hwange National Park: Located in western Zimbabwe, Hwange National Park is the largest and oldest game reserve in the country.
+- Hwange National Park: Located in western Zimbabwe, Hwange National Park is the largest and oldest game reserve in the country.
 It is home to the Big Five and is especially famous for its huge herds of elephant and buffalo.
 Hwange is also a haven for several rare or endangered species, including the South African cheetah, the brown hyena, and the African wild dog.

-Visitors to Zimbabwe will need to check whether or not they need to apply for a visa in advance.
-Visitors from the United States, the United Kingdom, Australia, New Zealand and Canada all require a visa, but can purchase one upon arrival.
-Please note that visa rules change frequently, so wherever you're from, it's a good idea to double check the latest regulations.
+Visitors to Zimbabwe will need to check whether they need to apply for a visa in advance.
+Visitors from the United States, United Kingdom, Australia, New Zealand, and Canada all require a visa, which can be purchased at the port of entry.
+Note that visa rules change frequently, so wherever you're from, it's a good idea to double-check the latest regulations with your nearest embassy.

 Several vaccinations are recommended for safe travel to Zimbabwe.
 In addition to regular vaccines, hepatitis A and B, typhoid, cholera, yellow fever, rabies, and influenza vaccines are all strongly advised.
 Malaria is a problem in Zimbabwe, so you will need to bring prophylactics.
 Ask your doctor which ones are best for you.
 For a full list of medical requirements, check the Centers for Disease Control and Prevention website.